memgraph/docs/docs/getting-started.md

 If you enjoy learning concepts in small chunks before applying them in practice, our [step by step guide](/memgraph/tutorials) is the best place to start.

 ### Practical tutorial
 Learning by doing is our mantra.
-In this [tutorial](/memgraph/tutorials/analyzing-ted-talks), you'll explore a simple TED-talks dataset from scratch.
+Check out our [tutorial that uses real-world data](/memgraph/tutorials/analyzing-ted-talks).
+In this tutorial, you'll explore a simple TED-talks dataset from scratch.
 The tips you'll learn in the tutorial will help you build any graph application.

 ### Connect to Memgraph Cloud
 Learn how to [connect your application](/connect-to-memgraph) to the Memgraph Cloud.
 Let us manage the configuration and guarantee it's set up correctly.